2008 NCAA Division I men's basketball tournament: First round

 In the West Region, with a pod in Tampa as well, WKU entering as the 12th seed, defeated fifth seeded Drake in overtime 101–99.
 Drake had come back from sixteen down in the final eight minutes, bringing the game to overtime, and were ahead with 5.7 seconds left.
 Ty Rogers' three-pointer at the buzzer, the NCAA record-setting 30th three-point basket gave the Hilltoppers the walk-off victory.
 Also in the West, 13th seeded San Diego upset fourth seed Connecticut 70–69 in another overtime game.
 The Huskies struggled throughout the game, compounded by the loss of leading scorer A.J.
 Price to a torn ACL, and De'Jon Jackson's long jumper with 1.2 seconds remaining in the bonus period pulled the Toreros ahead for their first-ever tournament victory, and handed UConn their earliest egress from the tournament since 1979 as well as the first under coach Jim Calhoun.
-As regards to close games and record-breakers, West Region 15th seed Belmont nearly upset second-seeded Duke in Washington, D.C., but a Gerald Henderson layup with 11.9 seconds left, together with a steal off the inbounds by DeMarcus Nelson in the final seconds, lifted the Blue Devils to victory.
+As regards close games and record-breakers, West Region 15th seed Belmont nearly upset second-seeded Duke in Washington, D.C., but a Gerald Henderson layup with 11.9 seconds left, together with a steal off the inbounds by DeMarcus Nelson in the final seconds, lifted the Blue Devils to victory.
 This would have been only the fifth time a 15 seed beat a 2 seed.
 The top seeded UCLA Bruins set several records in their win against 16th-seeded Mississippi Valley State at Anaheim, California, holding them to 29 points in a 70–29 victory.
 This was the lowest score in the first round in tournament history, and the lowest overall since 1946, before the shot clock rule was introduced.
 The Delta Devils' 19.7% shooting set another record for lowest shooting percentage in a game in tournament history.

 Elsewhere in the West, third seed Xavier avoided an upset by 14th-seeded Georgia, coming back from nine down at the half to win 73–61.
 They were to play sixth-seeded Purdue next, who scored their tenth-straight first-round win by defeating the 11th seeded Baylor 90–79.
 Brigham Young, an eighth seed, lost to ninth-seeded Texas A&M 67–62.
 The Cougars suffered early, not scoring until about the 14-minute mark, but managed to bring the game to a tie at the half.
 Twenty-six points by Aggie forward Josh Carter, however, made the difference in Texas A&M's win.
 Lastly, West Virginia, seventh seed in the region, defeated tenth seed Arizona 75–65, scoring 11 three-point shots.
 With the win, the Mountaineers broke Arizona's streak of twenty straight 20-win seasons, previously the longest streak in the nation.